Why a Trump protective order in the Jan. 6 case is not a gag order

 “If the defendant were to begin issuing public posts using details — or, for example, grand jury transcripts — obtained in discovery here, it could have a harmful chilling effect on witnesses or adversely affect the fair administration of justice in this case,” Smith wrote in the filing.

 Trump’s attorneys hit back, accusing the government of trying to hamper Trump’s First Amendment rights while he runs for president.
-His attorney’s argued that prosecutors are working for a Justice Department under President Biden, whom the dubbed Trump’s “primary political opponent.”
+His attorneys argued that prosecutors are working for a Justice Department under President Biden, whom they dubbed Trump’s “primary political opponent.”

 In response, Smith accused Trump’s attorneys of proposing an order designed to “allow (Trump) to try this case in the media rather than in the courtroom.”